aroarian/Liri/README.md

 Get events from a Band

-node liri concert=this "Example Band"
+node liri concert-this "Example Band"

 Get a song's information from Spotify